British Rail Class 168

-The Class 168 Clubman is a British diesel-hydraulic multiple unit passenger train used on Chiltern Line services between London Marylebone and the West Midlands.
-The trains were built by Adtranz at the Derby Litchurch Lane Works in several batches from 1998.
+The British Rail Class 168 Clubman is a British diesel-hydraulic multiple unit passenger train used on Chiltern Main Line services between and the West Midlands.

-The first batch was classified 168/0 under TOPS and resembled the Class 165 units previously built by BREL York.
+The trains were built by Adtranz at the Derby Litchurch Lane Works, in several batches from 1998.
+The first batch was classified 168/0 under TOPS and resembled the units built previously by BREL York.
 The Networker-design cab was an interim solution pending the design of a completely new cab for further Turbostar batches.
-Subsequent builds, subclassed as 168/1 and 168/2, were constructed at the same time as the Class 170 Turbostar and thus are part of the Turbostar family of trains.
+Subsequent builds, subclassed as 168/1 and 168/2, were constructed at the same time as Class 165s and thus are part of the Turbostar group of trains.